-All study lenses (test and control) will be provided by CooperVision.
+All study lenses (tests and control) will be provided by CooperVision or sourced from local commercial channels.

 5.2.4 CONTACT LENS DISPENSING

 Lenses will be provided to the participant after being transferred, complete with blister pack solution, to a contact lens cup; this will maintain participant masking and aid investigator masking.
 The use of saline for rinsing the contact lens prior to insertion is permitted if necessary.
 Saline will not be dispensed during the study.